EvgenyiSinyuk/test-project/README.md

 How to run:
-Run command in terminal: mvn clean test -DsiteUrl="https://www.company-name.com" -DsiteLanguage="en" -DsiteCountry="LT" -Dbrowser="chrome"
-(only for chrome right now)
+Run command in terminal: mvn clean test -Dapp.url="https://www.company-name.com" -Dbrowser="chrome" (only for chrome right now)
 Command for report: mvn allure:serve